itscaroline/MyReversii/README.md

 ## Setup
-Requires the downloading XQuartz or some graphic displayer for play.
+Requires the downloading XQuartz or some graphic displayer to play.
 Extended from OOSD course.